Last update: December 2018

 How can I pay my tuition fees?

-Please pay by bank transfer or by cash after you receive the Application Acknowledgment and Invoice (AAI) form from the office.
-We regret to inform you that credit card payments are not accepted.
+Please pay by credit card (VISA or MasterCard) or by bank transfer after you receive the Application Acknowledgment and Invoice (AAI) form from the office.
+Please follow the instruction on the AAI form.

 Although I have remitted my tuition fees, I have not received any confirmation from the office.